IN THIS ARTICLE:

 Introduction to Escalation Chains

 Once a triggered alert is matched to an alert rule, it is assigned an escalation interval and dispatched to an escalation chain.
-The escalation is made up of one or more stages, telling LogicMonitor what people or groups of people should be contacted about the alert, and in what order.
+The escalation is made up of one or more stages, telling LogicMonitor what people (or third-party applications) should be notified of the alert, and in what order.
 Later stages of an escalation chain only come into play if the alert is still in effect and prior stage recipients have not acknowledged or suppressed the alert.
 You should create a chain for each functional group in your organization that will be receiving alert notifications (e.g. on-call engineers, network team, database team, etc).
 Once created, escalation chains are assigned from alert rules, as discussed in Alert Rules.

 Adding Escalation Chains

 You can create a new escalation chain from Settings | Escalation Chains | Add.
 As shown (and discussed) next, there are several settings to configure for escalation chains.